 - Nursing bra and pads (if nursing) (available for purchase at Breastfeeding Resource Center)

-Going home outfit (undershirt, sleeper, booties, receiving blanket, hat and outside clothes)
+Going home outfit - weather appropriate (undershirt, sleeper, booties, receiving blanket, hat and outside clothes)

 Car seat to bring baby home